EmilOhlsson/EmilOhlsson.github.io/_posts/2017-03-21-creative-error-handling.markdown

 ---
 Error handling in C is always something that have bothered me a bit.
 For code that handles allocated resources it is particularly hard.
-If you don't have any allocated resources a good approach is usually something in the lines of
+If you don't have any allocated resources a good approach is usually something in the lines of the example below.

 ```c
 error_e function(void *param)
 {